The Ultimate New England Fall Road Trip Itinerary (6 States)

 • Tour the famous Ben & Jerry’s ice cream factory and sample seasonal flavors of ice cream.

-FYI: About 40 minutes south of Stowe, VT, we found a strip of national forest where we dispersed camp for the night.
-We were not the only ones dispersed camping here, but it was a safe and beautiful location to have a FREE campsite for the night.
+🍁 FYI: About 40 minutes south of Stowe, VT, we found a strip of national forest where we wild camped for the night.
+We were not the only ones camping here, but it was a safe and beautiful location to have a FREE campsite for the night.
 We got a bundle of firewood from a store in Waitsfield and had a cozy fire to sit around and watch the stars come out.

 Stowe, VT